Message-Passing Algorithms: Reparameterizations and Splittings: Previous Work

-Any vector of beliefs that satisfies these two properties provides a meaningful reparameterization of the original objective function.
-We can show that any vector of beliefs obtained from a fixed point of the message updates does indeed satisfy these two properties: \begin{theorem} For any vector of fixed point messages, the corresponding beliefs are admissible and min-consistent. \end{theorem} \begin{proof} See \cite{wainwright}, Proposition 2 and lemmas \ref{reparam} and \ref{consis} below. \end{proof}
+Any vector of beliefs that satisfies these two properties produces a reparameterization of the original objective function in terms of the beliefs.
+As the following theorem demonstrates, any vector of beliefs obtained from a fixed point of the message updates in \eqref{eq:msvarfact} and \eqref{eq:msfactvar} satisfies these two properties. \begin{theorem} For any vector of fixed-point messages, the corresponding beliefs are admissible and min-consistent. \end{theorem}

-For any objective function $f$ such that for all $x$, $|f(x)| < \infty$, there always exists a fixed point of the min-sum message passing updates (see Theorem 2 of \cite{wainwright}).
-Moreover, the min-sum algorithm is guaranteed to converge to the correct solution on factor graphs that are trees.
-However, convergence and correctness for arbitrary factor graphs has only been demonstrated for a few special cases \cite{wainwright} \cite{singleweiss}.